Thanks for submitting your work to Barrelhouse!

 Please submit only one piece at a time.
 Except for poetry.
 You can submit up to five poems.
 Everybody else — just one!

-We pay $50 to each contributor to our print issues, as well as two contributor copies.
+We pay $50 to each contributor to our print and online issues.
+Print contributors also receive two contributor copies.

 It will probably take us two to three months to get back to you.
 We try to do that faster, but there are few of us and many of you.